xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 A default profile is considered as a place to comprise commonly used global variables.
 Other profiles can either inherit or override the global variables stored in the default one.
 Read more about [Profile Inheritance](https://docs.katalon.com/katalon-studio/docs/execution-profile-v54.html#inheritance-profile).

 You may have multiple profiles for executing your tests, for instance, *staging* and *production* profiles.
-It would be convenient if you can set a profile as your default one in every execution of a project.
+It would be convenient to set a profile as your default one in every execution of a project.

 Right-click on your desired execution profile and select **Set as default Execution Profile**.